kmoens/jqGrid/README.md

 Below you can find short description of the bug fixes implemented in free jqGrid 4.15.5 (compared with version 4.15.4).
 The version is developed by [Oleg Kiriljuk](https://github.com/OlegKi), alias [Oleg](https://stackoverflow.com/users/315935/oleg) on the stackoverflow and [OlegK](http://www.trirand.com/blog/?page_id=393) on trirand forum.

+Additionally it contains the changes which are made by [Kenny Moens (Cipal Schaubroeck)](https://github.com/kmoens) after the original free jqGrid repository went dead.

 Read [Wiki](https://github.com/free-jqgrid/jqGrid/wiki) for more detailed information about the features of free-jqGrid.
 The preliminary version of the documentation can be found [here](https://free-jqgrid.github.io/).

 Free jqGrid can be used *for free*.
 We still ask to contribute the development by donating via PayPal, if one have the possibility for it.
 One can donate by clicking on the following button [![PayPayl donate button](https://www.paypalobjects.com/webstatic/en_US/btn/btn_donate_pp_142x27.png)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=JGTCBLQM2BYHG "Donate once-off to free jqGrid project using PayPal") or by sending money via PayPal to oleg.kiriljuk@ok-soft-gmbh.com with the comment "free jqGrid".
 Bank transfer based on the invoice from OK soft GmbH is another option of donating.
 Just send the email with the information about the amount of donation and you will get the corresponding invoice with the full information about our bank account and our VAT number.